 The Laurel Chain

 The laurel chain has been a part of Connecticut College's commencement ceremonies since the first Class Day in 1919.
-Junior class women dressed in white carry chains of laurel through which the graduation seniors, et alia, march.
+Junior class women and men dressed in white carry chains of laurel through which the graduation seniors, et alia, march.

 The College Mace